NedKe/HCPP-1/README.md

 <figure>
   <img src="assets/images/thank-terms.png" alt="confirmation and terms content"/>
-  <figcaption>Figure 9.
-The message in confirmation page at the top.
+  <figcaption><strong>Figure 9.</strong> The message in confirmation page at the top.
 The content of page terms and conditions at the bottom.</figcaption>
 </figure>